-Using AI to help clinicians fast-track patients with serious eye diseases
+We helped DeepMind create an AI system to help clinicians fast-track patients with serious eye diseases.

 Collect and prepare the data required to train a pioneering healthcare artificial intelligence algorithm

 Moorfields Eye Hospital, the leading provider of eye health services in the UK and a world-class centre of excellence for ophthalmic research, was working with DeepMind on a pioneering artificial intelligence (AI) research project.
 The aim was to develop an algorithm capable of accurately spotting signs of conditions such as age-related macular degeneration (AMD) in de-personalised eye scans.
 AMD is the most common cause of blindness in the UK.

 Reviewing eye scans to assess whether a patient has a particular condition currently requires time and input from highly skilled clinicians.
 With large numbers of referrals, this can take time.
 If a computer was able to accurately spot those in need of quick treatment, it would free up clinicians to see more patients, and enable them to prioritise patients effectively.
 Being treated more quickly could save someone’s sight.